IBMStreams/streamsx.plumbing/README.md

   ports.
 At runtime, it will determine the number of output ports that achieve the best performance.
   * **Load Shedding Operators**: Operators that use control variables to shed tuples.
+  * **RandomSample**: Sampling operator that produces a random fraction of its input tuples.
   * **Control variables** : SPL support for control variables provided by the JobControlPlane operator.